iresrepo123/IRES4R2E/code/R2E/README.md

   --model Qwen/Qwen3-Embedding-8B
 ```

-Repeat summary generation, reconstruction, and IRS calculation for each desired
-context level and model, changing the explicit input and output paths.
+Repeat summary generation, reconstruction, and *IRES* calculation for each desired context configuration  and model setting, changing the explicit input and output paths.

 ## Optional baselines

-The baseline scripts under `cal_distance/` cover BLEU-4, ROUGE-L, METEOR,
-BERTScore, Sentence-BERT, USE, BLEURT, InferSent, SIDE, and SimLLM.
-BLEURT,
-InferSent, SIDE, and SimLLM require their respective external repositories or
-model checkpoints; model weights are not included.
+The baseline scripts under `cal_distance/` cover BLEU-4, ROUGE-L, METEOR, BERTScore, Sentence-BERT, USE, BLEURT, InferSent, SIDE, and SimLLM.
+BLEURT, InferSent, SIDE, and SimLLM require their respective external repositories or model checkpoints; model weights are not included.